Speakers

 Dr. Stoute received her DVM from the University of the West Indies, Trinidad.
 She completed her avian medicine residency at UC Davis and earned her PhD in molecular virology at The Ohio State University.
 She is a diplomate of the American College of Poultry Veterinarians (ACPV) and is the Service Chief of the UC Davis California Health and Food Safety Lab (CAHFS) Poultry Residency Program.
 Dr. Stoute is a member of the American Association of Avian Pathologists (AAAP), California Veterinary Medical Association (CVMA), American Association of Veterinary Laboratory Diagnosticians and is on the Executive Committee for the Western Poultry Disease Conference (WPDC).

-Dr. Avin Arjoonsigh
+Dr. Avin Arjoonsingh

 Lecturer Small Animal Internal Medicine at The University of the West Indies, School of Veterinary Medicine